Name Discoveries

 Learn more »

-The surname Duffell is of English origin and is derived from the Old English word "dufele," meaning "dove."
-It is believed to have been a nickname given to someone who had a gentle or peaceful natu......
+The surname Burrel is of English origin and is derived from the Old French word "burel" or "burelles," meaning a coarse woolen cloth.
+It was likely an occupational name given to someone who worked ......

 Learn more »